-In Paideia students and faculty read, think, discuss, and write about the questions and choices that matter.
+In Paideia, students and faculty read, think, discuss, and write about the questions and choices that matter.

 Developed in 1977, Paideia is a signature Luther program.
-Its endurance testifies to the intellectual transformation afforded thousands of Luther students.
+Its endurance testifies to the intellectual transformation afforded to thousands of Luther students.
 This foundation grounds students for success in education and life.

 Paideia includes three interdisciplinary courses: a common two-semester sequence for first-year students (Paideia 111 and 112), and a series of one-semester courses for juniors and seniors (Paideia 450: Ethical Choices).
 The program also incorporates performances and events, including an annual lecture series; library acquisitions; student writing services; a faculty development program that includes sabbatical grants and summer workshops; and a faculty journal Agora: Luther College in Conversation.